p1ng07/rusty_boy/readme.md

 Just clone the repo and run `cargo run --release`

-Once it is done, there will be ready-made binaries in the releases page.
+Once it is done, there will be ready-made binaries for linux and windows in the releases page.

 # TODO: